 1. ARFID is a serious eating disorder.

 ARFID stands for Avoidant Restrictive Food Intake Disorder.
 It is an eating disorder defined by a continued failure to meet nutritional and/or energy needs.
 ARFID is just as serious as other eating disorders like anorexia and bulimia.
-It can cause severe deficiencies in calorie (energy), macronutrient (think carbohydrates, fat, protein) and micronutrient (think vitamins and minerals).
+It can cause severe deficiencies in calories (energy), macronutrients (think carbohydrates, fat, protein), and micronutrients (think vitamins and minerals).
 It requires swift and aggressive treatment to fix these nutritional imbalances.

 2. ARFID looks different for each person.